jliu678/Hugobox_cv/content/post/02.snakemake_quantify-hERV_10xscRNAseq/index.md

 Key lines of the Snakemake file are discussed below
 ### Import config.yaml
 This line imports a configuration file in YAML format.
-The config file specify the genome and annotation files, the whitelist file(s), the star index directory and the CellBarcode/UMI lengths, etc.
+The config file specify the genome and annotation files, the whitelist file(s), the star index directory and the CellBarcode/UMI lengths, etc. The cell barcode will be provided to `--soloCBwhitelist` option in STARsolo to:
+- Match observed barcodes in your data,
+- Correct sequencing errors (if close matches are allowed),
+- Filter out barcodes that are not from real, expected cells.
 ```python
 configfile: "config.yaml"
 ```